benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 16.md

 ### Steady State
 ...
+#### Slow start
 Initially, $cwnd = 1$ MSS, MSS being the **maximum segment size**.
 Upon receiving an ACK of each MSS, we increase the cwnd by 1.
 We increase the cwnd exponentially.
 The cwnd would effectively be written as $2^n$, where $n$ is the number of the request.

 On loss, restart from $cwnd = 1$.

+##### Issues with slow start
+If $cwnd$ increases too rapidly, we could drop a large amount of packets at once.

+If it decreases too rapidly, then there might be a loss when the $cwnd$ is close to ideal.
+Dropping back to 1 reduces throughput unnecessarily.

 #### Efficiency of a single TCP conversation
 The ideal goal of steady state is to